Walkie-Talkie Frequencies: What’s best for me?

 Walkie Talkie frequencies are not very difficult to understand.
 However, when choosing a two-way radio, it is important to know that a UHF radio will probably be your best option.
 However, bear in mind that UHF radios are unable to communicate with VHF radios.
 So if you looking to purchase walkie-talkies to add to your existing fleet, be sure that they are of the same frequency.

-The (Very High Frequency) band operate between 136-174 MHz.
+The (Very High Frequency) band operates between 136-174 MHz.
 VHF walkie-talkies can cover greater distances with less power.
 This is because VHF waves are longer.
-Optimal conditions to be using a VHF two-way radio is where there is a clear line of sight between the two users with minimal environmental disruptions, such as buildings or irregular terrain.
+The optimal conditions to be using a VHF two-way radio is where there is a clear line of sight between the two users with minimal environmental disruptions, such as buildings or irregular terrain.
 VHF radios are preferred in aviation and marine communications so communication is possible across open spans of water or between the sky and the ground.
-Other scenarios where VHF walkie-talkies would be used for is use on golf courses or outdoor events or for security purposes.
+Other scenarios where VHF walkie-talkies would be used for use on golf courses or outdoor events or for security purposes.